AbstractSDK/templates/README.md

 cargo generate --git https://github.com/AbstractSDK/templates.git
 ```

-It will prompt Project Name(will be used for namespace), App Name and Adapter Name.
+It will prompt Project Name (will be used for namespace), App Name, Adapter Name and Standalone Name.
+It will also prompt for including IBC related code.
+You can do this if you aim to build an IBC-enabled application on an App module.

 ```shell
 cd {{project-name}}